VASANTH-TECH795/ECOMMERCE_SALES_ANALYSIS/README.md

 # ECOMMERCE_SALES_ANALYSIS
 SQL  analyzing e-commerce sales data.
-# 📊 E-Commerce Sales Analysis Project (SQL)
+# 📊 E-Commerce Sales Analysis Project (SQL Only)

 ## 📌 Project Overview
-This project focuses on analyzing e-commerce sales data using SQL to extract meaningful business insights.
-The analysis covers sales performance, customer behavior, product trends, regional performance, and time-based trends.
-The goal is to support data-driven decision-making for business growth and optimization.
+This project analyzes e-commerce sales data using SQL to extract meaningful business insights.
+The analysis focuses on understanding sales performance, customer behavior, product trends, regional performance, and time-based trends using structured SQL queries.

+The objective is to demonstrate how raw transactional data can be transformed into actionable business insights using SQL.

 ---

 ## 🗂️ Dataset Overview
-The dataset contains 5,000+ e-commerce transaction records with the following attributes:
+The dataset contains e-commerce transaction records with the following attributes:
 - Order ID
 - Order Date
 - Customer Name